dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

   - Extreme Value Type 1 Distribution
   - Extreme Value Type I Distribution
   - Beta Distribution
 - Discrete Distributions
   - Binomial Distribution
   - Poisson Distribution

 There are many kinds of distribution and each distribution has its related function.
 Some of the important functions related to each distribution are as below. **Formula for each function is different for different distribution type.**

 - Probability Density Function (pdf): PDF gives the probablity that of variable at value x, e.g: pdf can give probablity of variable (age) at value (=35 years)
 - Cumulative Distribution Function (cdf): CDF is the probability that the variable takes a value less than or equal to x, e.g. cdf can give probablity of variable (age) at value (<>=35 years)
 - Percent Point Function (ppf) : It is Inverse of Distribution function (idf)
 - Survival Function : The survival function is the probability that the variate takes a value greater than x, e.g. sf can give probablity of variable (age) at value (>35 years)
 - Inverse Survival Function: It is Inverse of Survival function.
 - Hazard Function: The hazard function is the ratio of the probability density function to the survival function, S(x).
 - Cumulative Hazard Function: The cumulative hazard function is the integral of the hazard function.

 ***Note:***
 Each distribution has its own shape and measure to summarise the data.
 They are broadly of three types, measure of central tendency, measure of dispersion and shape of distribution.
 Following are common measures for every distribution.
 For example, to calculate central tendencies like mean, median of normal distribution there is some formula.
 In the case of exponential distribution central tendencies will not be arithmatic mean but geomtric mean.
 - Mean, Median, Mode, Range, SD, Kurtosis, Coefficient of Variation, SD, Skewness
 - **Each measure has different formula for calculation**

-## Some Additional Notes for Data Scientist.
-A data scientist is dealing with different stream of subjects like statistics, database, software engieering, geometry, vector and metrics, calculus at the same time.
-There are certain terms which are referred differently by different subjects.
-To avoid the confusion I am putting them below.
-- Variable of statistics = Column of database = Field of database = Basis vector of geometry.
-They all refers to the same thing.
-- Records of database = tuple of database = observation of statistics = vector of geomery.
-- Slope of Geomery = Gradient of calculus = Gradient in Deep Learning and Machine Learning.
-The value of slope or grandient can be between $$-\infty \,\, to \,\,+\infty$$

-## Variable Types and Summarization
-There are two kinds of variables and they are summarized in different ways.
-- Summary of Nominal Variable: Count, Ratio, and Percentage, e.g. How many girls and boys, percentage of fruit tree vs no-fruit tree, percentage of bad product vs good product etc.
-- Summary of Numeric Data: mean, median, e.g. Mean salary, median age, mean sugar level, mean score
-- Depending upon the situation, an Ordinal data can be nominal or numeric.

-## Choosing a Correct Statistical Test
+## How to right Statistical Test for a problem in hand.
 In the process of statistical testing, choosing a correct statistical test is a very important steps.
 Which test is applicable for for problem can be determined using following.

 1- What kind of data we have (numerical or categorical)
 2- How many samples we have (1, 2 or many).
 Each sample of dozens or hundreds of observations.
 3- How many variables we have (1 or 2).
 Like age, temprate, sale, number of people etc.
 4- Whether variables are paired for each observation or not.
   - Example of pair can be, salary and experience of the same person.
 Blood sugar of the same person, before fasting, then post fasting.
 It is 2 varialbe and 1 sample.
   - Example of unpaired, two groups, one have gone through meditation and another have not gone through meditation.
 We check their BP after 15 days.
 It is one variable but 2 samples.

 5- Purpose of test.
 We want to compare two sample mean/median etc, or we want to compare sample mean with population mean, or we want to check relationship between two variable

 ## Statistical Tests with Example
 - **CASE1:** Milage claim: An automobile manufacturing company claims their car's average milage is 20Km/Liter.
 Automobile Association collects data of 100 automobiles, calculate the mean as 19KM/Liter, SD=.5.
 Now they can compare this sample mean with population mean (20km/liter).
 Whether the automanufacture's claim is valid, at 5% significance level?
 **SOLUTION:** Data- Milage (Numeric).
 Sample: 1 sample, we need to comapre the mean with population mean.
 Purpose: Compare the data against the population claim.
 H0: Mu milage >= 20km/liter or Mu consumption <= 50ml/km
 H1: Mu milage < 20km/liter or Mu consumption > 50ml/km
 **Test: Test of Mean or t-Test or z-Test** z = (x - mu)/sigma = (19-20)/.5 = -2 => pvalue= .16 or 16%. pvalue>significance level so H1 is failed.
 H0 is fail to reject or Claim of company cannot be rejected.

 - **CASE2:** School-Levers and Working Duration: Wheather school leavers tend to stay a longer or shorter time in the compnay than people who have worked elsewhere first.
 HR collects the data of 100 ex employees, their number of years stay and joining information.
 They summarise the data as following mean stay time of joinee from school= 8 years, mean stay time of joinee from other company is 7.5 years.
 Now you can compare these two.
 Whethre there is any relationship between how long people will work and from where they join?
 **SOLUTION:** Data - Stay Duration (numeric)
 Sample : 2 sample (shool leaver vs other)
 Purpose: Compare the mean of two groups.
 H0: Mu School Leavers = Mu Others
 H1: Mu School Leavers <> Mu Others
 **Test: Difference of 2 Means (independent samples)**

 - **CASE3:** Defect Claim: Electronics manufacturer does not allow more than 1% fault on their components.
 Quality manager get data of 500 components and find 11 are faulty.
 Whether the company is working as per the standard set by them?
 **SOLUTION:** Data- Faulty or Non Faulty (Nominal Data)
 Sample: 1 sample
 Purpose: Compare against the standard.
 H0: Defects <= .01
 H1: Defects > .01
 **Test: Test of Proportion**

 - **CASE4:** Recruitment Assessment: Recuriter gives you test score of 200 people and want to know how long a person will stay in the company.
 You get the data of ex-employees, years they stay and their test scrore.
 **SOLUTION:** Data- score (numeric data), lenght of stay (numeric)
 Sample: 1 Sample
 Purpose: Predict how a person will stay
 **Test: Regression Analysis**

 - **CASE5:** There is new sorting algorithm and data-scientist want to know whether the new algorithm is significantly faster than old algorithm.
 You get 100 datasets tested against these two algorithms and you have test results as dataset_id, old_algo_time, new_algo_time.
 **SOLUTION:** Data- time taken to run (numeric data)
 Sample: 1 sample
 Purpose: To compare two means.
 H0: mu_diff = 0
 H1: mu_diff <> 0
 **Test: Difference of two means (Paired)**

 - **CASE6:** Checking consistency of Testers: A tester pass 75 tasks out of 100, another tester passes 35 tasks out of 45.
 Whether these two testers are testing consistently or not?
 **SOLUTION:** Data- tester (Tester1, Tester2), results (pass failed).
 Nominal data.
 Sample: 2 samples (one for tester1 and another for tester2)
 Purpose: Compare the proportion of two tester.
 H0: Number of Errors of Tester1 = Number of Errors of Tester2
 H1: Number of Errors of Tester1 <> Number of Errors of Tester2
 **Test: Difference of two proportions**

 - **CASE7:** Almods claimed in Chocolate: Chocolate manufacturing claims their nutty bar chocolate has 10% almonds.
 Quality department get a sample of 100 chocolate, weighs the chocolate and the weights of almonds in them.
 He summarise the data and say everage weight of almonds in chocolate is 9% of the the chocolate weight.
 Whether company's claim correct?

 - **CASE8:** Checking work of Packing department: To promote their product, a chocolate making company decided that 20% of their chocolates should have prize coupon.
 Quality department collects a sample of 50 chocolates and find 8 chocolates has price coupon.
 Packing department is doing their work properly or not?